 All our events are recommended by editors.
 Tickets purchased through Fever may earn Secret London commission.

 So there you have it – a roundup of some of the best places offering afternoon tea in London.
-So put on your best garb and get ready to eat your bodyweight in cake and scones!
+So put on your best garb, bring along a companion and get ready to eat your bodyweight in cake and scones!

 Also published on Medium.